India, Pakistan Ceasefire Holds After Early Violations

 "Everything is finished," he said.

-But by later in the day a senior security official in Muzaffarabad in Pakistan administered-Kashmir said there were "intermittent exchanges of fire" but that situation was "quiet since the morning".

-Hazoor Sheikh, 46, who runs a store in the main market in the border town of Poonch, which was the worst-hit in India during the fighting, was one of the first to reopen his shop on Sunday.
+Hazoor Sheikh, 46, who runs a store in the main market in the Indian border town of Poonch, which was the worst-hit during the fighting, was one of the first people to reopen his shop on Sunday.

 "Finally, after days, we could sleep peacefully," said Sheikh.

-This was echoed on the other side by Kala Khan, who lives in Chakothi in Pakistan-controlled Kashmir and who hid with neighbours in a bunker.

-"India is a deceitful neighbour.
-You can never trust it," said Khan told AFP.
-"I have absolutely no faith in India; I believe it will strike again."

-Praveen Donthi, a senior analyst with the International Crisis Group, was also sceptical.
+Praveen Donthi, a senior analyst with the International Crisis Group, was sceptical about the ceasefire.

+"There is a fragile peace.
+It's very precarious," he told AFP on Sunday.

 "Things are going to remain hostile.
-Things are going to be difficult," he said.
+Things are going to be difficult.
+There would be continued low-intensity attacks, probably not by the armed forces but maybe militants," he added.

-Pro-military rallies were held in cities across Pakistan on Sunday, with the country's green and white flag draped from buildings and cars.
+The alarming spiral towards all-out conflict began before dawn on Wednesday, when India launched missile attacks destroying what it called "terrorist camps".

+This followed an attack on tourists in Indian-administered Kashmir on April 22 that killed 26 people and which India blamed on Pakistan.

+"The ceasefire is a positive step," said Bilal Shabbir, an IT consultant in Muzaffarabad, in Pakistan-administered Kashmir.

+"In war, it's not just soldiers who die, it's mostly civilians -- and in this case, it would have been the people of Kashmir."

-Pakistan Prime Minister Shehbaz Sharif said on X that his country -- which has long sought international mediation in Kashmir -- "appreciates" the US intervention.
+On X, Pakistan Prime Minister Shehbaz Sharif said his country -- which has long sought international mediation in Kashmir -- "appreciates" the US intervention.

 India has consistently opposed mediation, however, and observers were sceptical of the truce.